anoochit/flutter-workshop/Note.md

  * Let's do a API call via code (example API)
  * JSON parser, Model and some useful tools eg: JSON2Dart class, JSON lint
  * Get a data to show in Text, ListView, GridView and etc
- * Let's code a backend (optional maybe use strapi or some backend tool to create once)
+ * Let's code a backend (maybe use strapi or some backend tool to create once)
  * Write your own code to connect your own API

 06 Persistent storage